magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 </var>
 ```

-In short, when you need viewport-specific data to make responsive changes in your content type `preview.js` and `widget.js` components, you can define whatever you need within your own `view.xml` file.
-To learn more about defining and using viewport data, see [How to use viewports](how-to-use-viewports.md).
+In short, whenever you need viewport-specific data to make responsive changes from your `preview.js` and `widget.js` components, you can define your own data structures in the `view.xml` file.
+To learn more about defining and using viewport data, see [Create responsive JavaScript](how-to-use-viewports.md#create-responsive-javascript) in [How to use viewports](how-to-use-viewports.md).

 ## `_mobile-viewport.less`

-The `_mobile-viewport.less` file provides the CSS class for Page Builder's `mobile-viewport`.
-This class is assigned to the `viewportClasses` observable when the mobile viewport button is clicked, at which point the stage width changes to the width defined by the `.mobile-viewport` class.
+The `_mobile-viewport.less` file includes the CSS class for Page Builder's `mobile` viewport.
+As mentioned in [Viewport properties](#viewport-properties) above, this class is assigned to the `viewportClasses` observable after the mobile viewport button is clicked, at which point the stage width changes to the width defined by the `.mobile-viewport` class, which follows the strict naming convention:

-As mentioned, the CSS classes used to control the stage width must follow a strict naming convention:

 ```css
 .[viewport-name]-viewport
 ```

 The `[viewport-name]` refers to the name of the viewport as defined in the `view.xml` file.
-For example, if there was a viewport named `mobile-small` in the `view.xml` file, the CSS class for setting the stage width must be named `mobile-small-viewport`.
-Otherwise, the `toggleViewport()` function won't assign the correct CSS class to `viewportClasses` for the stage.
-The code that determines this convention can be seen here:
+For example, a viewport with the name of `mobile-small` requires a CSS class named `.mobile-small-viewport`.
+If your CSS classes names don't follow this convention, the `toggleViewport()` function won't assign the correct CSS class to `viewportClasses` for the stage.
+The code that determines this convention is shown here:

 ```javascript
 // page-builder.ts